 First migration is typically 2-4 weeks with white-glove onboarding from Floowed.
 After that, every change is a same-day credit-team workflow.

-See Decisioning Canvas in action against your real policy.
-Book a 45-minute walkthrough and we will show you what your current spreadsheet looks like as a versioned, auditable, credit-officer-owned canvas.
+See the Decisioning Engine in action against your real policy.
+Start free to run a loan application through it yourself, or book a demo and we will show you what your current spreadsheet looks like as a versioned, enforced, fully audited policy owned by your credit and risk team.